Did You Know?

 The Brandeis Theater Company produces a four-play season at the Spingold Theater Center featuring professional guest artists, students and faculty from the Department of Theater Arts.
 Brandeis developed a new play in partnership with the Tony-nominated Primary Stages School of Theater in New York City.
 Theater tickets are available online or at 781-736-3400.

 The Brandeis Concert Season features more than 50 professional and student concerts each year in the Slosberg Music Center.
-The Lydian String Quartet has been in residence at Brandeis for 30 years, performing and coaching recipients of the Leonard Bernstein Music Fellowship.
+The renowned Lydian String Quartet has been in residence at Brandeis for over 30 years, performing, teaching, and coaching chamber ensembles including recipients of the Leonard Bernstein Music Fellowship.
 The MusicUnitesUS World Music Series brings international musicians to campus to share diverse histories and cultures through the universal narrative of music.
-Brandeis is home to six outstanding student ensembles including the Brandeis-Wellesley Orchestra, which is regarded as one of the finest in New England.
+The Brand New Music concert series presents cutting edge contemporary music, featuring professional performance of student works and guest artists.
+Brandeis’ Music Department is home to eight outstanding student ensembles including the Brandeis-Wellesley Orchestra, Jazz Ensemble, University Chorus, Fafali ensemble, as well as numerous student chamber ensembles.

 The Rose Art Museum is an educational and cultural institution dedicated to collecting, preserving and exhibiting the finest of modern and contemporary art.
 The programs of the Rose reflect the mission of the university, embracing its values of academic excellence, social justice and freedom of expression.
 The Rose is home to Brandeis's distinguished art collection, particularly strong in American art of the 1960s and 1970s.
 The museum is free and open to the public.